-In 1997 Don founded Team Seattle, a campaign centering on the 24 Hours of Daytona Sports Car Race as a fundraiser for Children’s Hospital of Seattle.
+In 1997 Don founded Team Seattle, “The Heart of Racing”, a campaign centering on the IMSA WeatherTech Series of Sportscar Racing as a fundraiser for Seattle Children’s Hospital.
 “Ever since my first experience at the Rolex 24 in 1990, I dreamed about fielding an all-Seattle team.
-In the past eighteen years, we’ve done just that, bringing back nearly $5.3 million for Seattle Children’s Hospital.”
+In the past twenty-two years, we’ve done just that, bringing back nearly $7 million for Seattle Children’s Hospital.”

 In 2009, Don teamed up with Dempsey Racing – Patrick Dempsey of Gray’s Anatomy – and teammate Joe Foster in a Ferrari 430 GT2 racecar at the famed 24 Heures du Mans.
-The team placed an impressive 9th in its class and raised an additional $200,000.00 towards the Team Seattle Cardiac Intensive Care Unit, located at Seattle Children’s hospital in Seattle, WA.
+The team placed an impressive 9th in its class and raised an additional $250,000.00 towards the Team Seattle Cardiac Intensive Care Unit, located at Seattle Children’s Hospital in Seattle, WA.

 - 2013 – 2019 West Coast SCCA Majors PRO-3 Series.

 - 2010 – 2012 IMSA Weathertech Series Dempsey Racing Team Seattle.

 - 2010 24 Heures du Mans Classic Competitor.

 - 2009 24 Heures du Mans Competitor 2006 Portland Enduro Class Winner.

 - 2003 SRP II Class Winner Daytona 24 Hour Race in Florida.